yaozheng-stat/yaozheng-stat.github.io/_pages/about.md

 The central theme of my research is to develop statistical methods for modeling temporal dynamics of data.
 My past research addresses various aspects in financial time series modeling.
 Recently, I have been focusing on big (or high-dimensional) time series data analysis.
 The high dimensionality and complex temporal structure in such data pose new statistical and computational challenges, and I aim to develop novel methods and theory to address these issues.

 My research is partially supported by the National Science Foundation (DMS-2311178), UConn OVPR Research Excellence Program, and the Makuch Faculty Fellowship.
-I am currently serving as the Secretary/Treasurer for the Business and Economic Statistics Section of the American Statistical
-Association.

 **I am actively looking for motivated PhD students who are interested in working on time series analysis and statistical machine learning.**